 Our Risk Appetite Framework (RAF) consists of the risk appetite statement, risk limits, and an outline of the roles and responsibilities of the team overseeing the implementation and monitoring of the RAF.
-The RAF was developed in line with the business strategy and post-consideration of material risks faced by Derayah.
+It has been developed in line with the business strategy and post consideration of material risks faced by Derayah.